Top Hong Kong beds for suits

 Peninsula new-look room/ photo: hotel

-Overall, the look is minimalist and uncluttered.
 For metrosexuals and discerning ladies, a variety of beauty and therapeutic treatments beckon at The Peninsula Spa by ESPA featuring 14 treatment rooms and a Roman style swimming pool.
 Get a facial or indulge in foot reflexology.
-You can always slap on the calories again at the penthouse Felix with its stylish décor and eye-popping harbour views.
+You can always slap on the calories again at the penthouse Felix with its stylish décor and eye-popping harbour views through tall windows.
 Also look out for Salon de Ning, an East-meets-West lounge-cum-jazz bar in the basement with live music and a small dance floor.

 Faced with a choice of razing to the ground a historic building or preserving it, Hong Kong developers opt with alacrity for the former.
 The Hullett House, formerly the Marine Police Headquarters, located on Canton Road, minutes from the Kowloon Star Ferry terminal, miraculously escaped the wrecking-ball.
 Perched on a low rise above the new 1881 Heritage shopping complex, the white stucco colonial building now houses 10 large, individually decorated suites and five restaurants and bars.
 Rooms range from 800sq ft to 1,000sq ft with a wide terraced balcony and a central courtyard.
 Choose from a romp in Imperial China, 1930s Shanghai or an English country manor.